TRANSITION OF THE MASTER OF SCIENCE PROGRAM TO A PRACTICE-ORIENTED DOCTORAL DEGREE PROGRAM

 - A completed application submitted by the application deadline.

 All students are required to have a physical examination prior to starting the program.
-A completed Health Status Form and Technical Standards for Admission must be submitted prior to matriculation.
+A completed Health Status Form must be submitted prior to matriculation.
 Documented immunity is required for rubella, rubeola, varicella, Hepatitis B, and mumps.
 Vaccinations will be required in non-immune students.
 Proof of receiving the Tdap vaccine (protection against diphtheria, tetanus, and pertussis) that extends to the date of the student’s graduation from the program is required.

 Additional annual health-related documents are required later in the program including proof of a negative 2-StepTB TST test, QuantiFERON®-TB Gold-in-Tube test (QFT-GIT), or a T-SPOT® TB (or completion of the Positive TB Test Protocol) and proof of annual vaccination against influenza.
 Students that are positive for TB must follow the Nurse Anesthesia Student Protocol.
 This includes proof of a negative chest x-ray within the last year must be submitted to the Clinical Director for all students who have positive TB tests.
 In addition, the student must have an annual exam with their primary care provider indicating that there has been no change in their lung health.